zendesk/zendesk_api_client_rb/Readme.md

 previous_page = tickets.prev
 ```

-Iteration over all resources and pages is handled by Collection#page_page
+Iteration over all resources and pages is handled by Collection#each_page

 ```ruby
 client.tickets.each_page do |resource|